-- environmental and social factors, including but not limited to physical risks of climate change and human capital management, that may have a material impact on the company issuing a security financial performance and valuation - corporate governance practices that protect minority investor interests and promote long term sustainable value creation.
+• environmental and social factors, including but not limited to physical risks of climate change and human capital management, that may have a material impact on the company issuing the security's financial performance and valuation

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. • corporate governance practices that protect minority investor interests and promote long term sustainable value creation.